 QYO currently has seven ensembles: three symphony orchestras, two concert bands, junior string ensemble and big band.
 Each group has its own program of activities including rehearsals, tutorials, concerts, camps and tours.

-QYO employs three full-time staff including a General Manager, an Administrator and a Marketing Officer in addition to a part-time Venue Manager, seven part-time conductors and over 70 professional musicians employed casually as tutors, audition panel members, accompanists, competition judges and guest artists.
-The organisation relies heavily on the services of volunteers as orchestra managers, librarians, stage managers and for assistance with concerts, fundraising, canteen, auditions, camps, mail-outs and maintenance tasks.
+QYO employs three full-time staff including a General Manager, Administrator and Marketing Officer, a part-time Administrative Assistant, Venue Manager, Venue Bookings Manager, seven part-time Conductors and over 70 professional musicians employed casually as tutors, audition panel members, accompanists, competition judges and guest artists.
+The organisation relies heavily on the services of volunteers as orchestra managers, librarians, stage managers and for assistance with concerts, fundraising, canteen, auditions, camps, office and maintenance tasks.

 QYO is a non-profit organisation requiring substantial funds to fulfil its mission.
 In order of magnitude, the organisation’s main sources of income are from membership fees, grants from the State and Federal Governments through Arts Queensland and the Australia Council, corporate sponsorship and donations, concert income and fundraising activities.